Shmoooe/pands-project/README.md

 In conclusion, there is certainly a clear difference between Setosa and Virginica.
 Setosa consistently has the smallest petal measurements, which can explain the outliers in the Petal length and Petal Width histograms above.
 At the same time Setosa have the widest sepals.

 Virginica have the largest petals in both length and width and the longest sepals.
-The only exception being sepal widths.
+The only exception being sepal width.

-Versicolor sits firmly in the middle, but tends to be closer in lengths and widths to Virginica than Setosa.
-Likewise, Versicolor appears to align itself with the median values of each variable.
+Versicolor sits firmly in the middle, but tends to be closer in length and width to Virginica than Setosa.
+Likewise, Versicolor appears to align itself with the median values of each variable, when looking at the dataset as a whole.

 ## References